 They are popular with people who do yoga and are extremely beneficial to dancers to be able to control the stretch and not overstrain the muscles.
 I like the loops because you can gradually pull your limbs further or closer together as your grip moves from loop to loop.

-This one from Amazon.com has the best reviews and comes with a mesh carry bag, quick info guide and access to an online educational portal with more information and exercises on how to use the strap!
+There are many different ones to choose from but this one on Amazon.com has the best reviews and comes with a mesh carry bag, quick info guide and access to an online educational portal with more information and exercises on how to use the strap!

 A stretch band is a long loop of latex rubber that dancers use to help them hold stretches with some resistance.
 A Resistance band is a long wide thin strip of latex rubber that dancers use to work and strengthen specific muscles through specialized exercises.

-We love this set from Amazon.com that includes both a stretch and resistance band, a bag to store the bands, a stretching guide booklet and access to an online e-book with more information on stretching and strengthening using the bands for not much more than some companies sell one stretch band for!
+This set on Amazon.com includes both a stretch and resistance band, a bag to store the bands, a stretching guide booklet and access to an online e-book with more information on stretching and strengthening using the bands for not much more than some companies sell one stretch band for!

-If that machine is a bit out of your price range, then you could also try this leg stretcher also from Amazon.com.
-The reviews are good, but it does take a little more effort to use and seems a little less comfortable because of the poles that need to go under the ankles, but it is effective and will also help your dancer achieve that middle split whilst watching their favorite tv show or reading a book!
+It does take a little more effort to use and seems a little less comfortable because of the poles, but it is effective and will also help your dancer achieve that middle split whilst watching their favorite tv show or reading a book!

 Balance or Wobble boards are useful for the advanced dancer who really wants to nail their center work.
 I’ve seen some amazing dancers work with a balance board en pointe or en releve practicing their developes or even just retires and holding them for as long as they can and really developing their core muscle strength and balance.
 A balance board is a MUST have product for the home practice of any serious dancer!
 This one from Amazon.com had over 800 good reviews and was also the least expensive coming in at well under $20 US!